rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 ### Closing Notes

+The high tip amounts for Airport trips are likely due to these being longer trips.
+Clearly tip amounts do vary by distance or by the destination (atleast when considering Airport vs non-Airport destinations).
+It would be an interesting exercise to explore other destinations.

-As we can see, New Yorkers are really not paying high tips at 5 am in the morning.
-The real finding here is that there is a higher percentage of trips to the airport at 5 am in the morning.
-The higher average tip thus may be an artifact of flight schedules.
+However, New Yorkers are not really paying high tips for trips between 5 am and 6 am.
+The real finding here is that between 5 am and 6 am, a significantly higher percentage of trips are to the Airport, as compared to other hours.

-It helps to look beyond a simple average.
+Finally, it helps to look beyond a simple average.
 This is especially true when we are looking at large datasets.

 This blog post was created as a RMarkdown document, using [RStudio IDE](https://www.rstudio.com/products/rstudio/).
-The code can be found [here](https://github.com/rnpythonblog/rnpython/blob/main/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.Rmarkdown).
 All the plots were created using the ggplot2 R Package.
+The RMarkdown code for this post can be found [here](https://github.com/rnpythonblog/rnpython/blob/main/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.Rmarkdown).